About

 Pete Edwards bouldering at Crafnant, North Wales.
 Photo: Sam Beaumont Media

 I have packed a lot into the last twenty years plus of my climbing career.
 These days, I live in North Wales, in the climbers-town of Llanberis.
-While I’ve led trad climbs up to HVS and winter climbed up to grade 3, my focus for many years has been bouldering and I’ve managed 7c+ as well as multiple 7c boulder problems, both at home and abroad.
+While I’ve led trad climbs up to HVS and winter climbed up to grade 3, (and can still turn it on when I need to) my focus for many years has been bouldering and I’ve climbed two 7c+/V10 boulder problems as well as multiple 7c/V9, both at home and abroad.

 My record shows a clear variety of climbing, on many rock types, various styles and all grades.
 To date, I have over 1,100 logged boulder problems at over 130 venues across ten countries.
-Highlights include Carnage assis 7c in Fontainebleau, Intermezzo 7c at Magic Wood and Jerry’s Problem 7c+ at Sheep Pen, to name a handful.
+Highlights include Carnage assis 7c in Fontainebleau, Intermezzo 7c at Magic Wood, Rock Atrocity (Wobbly Bloc Start) 7c+ and Jerry’s Problem 7c+ at Sheep Pen, to name a handful.
 For more information on my personal bouldering achievements, please click here.

 Qualifications